Spence-Kummer's trilogarithm functional equation and its underlying geometry: Abstract

 \section{Abstract}

-In this paper, we investigate the underlying geometry of Spence-Kummer's trilogarithm functional equation.
-Our geometry determines a certain path system on the projective line minus three points connecting the standard tangential base point to the 9 variables of $Li_{3}$-terms of the equation, which reflects the symmetry of the so-called non-Fano arrangement.
-Consequently, we derive a precise form of Spence-Kummer's equation together with its $\ell$-adic Galois analog by using algebraic relations between associators arising from the path system.
-We apply the tensor-homotopy criteria for functional equations of iterated integrals due to Zagier and Nakamura-Wojtkowiak.
-To compute the lower degree terms of the associators, we also focus on a diagram of three geometric objects: the moduli space $M_{0,5}$, the complement to the Coxeter arrangement of type ${\rm B_3}$, and the complement to the non-Fano arrangement.
+In this paper, we investigate the underlying geometry of the Spence--Kummer functional equation for the trilogarithm.
+Our geometry naturally determines a certain path system on the projective line minus three points, connecting the standard tangential base point to the nine variables of the $Li_{3}$ terms in the equation, reflecting the symmetry of the non-Fano arrangement.
+Consequently, we derive a precise form of the Spence--Kummer equation together with its $\ell$-adic Galois analogue by using algebraic relations between polylogarithm generating series arising from the path system.
+We apply the tensor and homotopy criteria for functional equations of complex and $\ell$-adic iterated integrals developed by Zagier and Nakamura--Wojtkowiak.
+To compute the lower-degree terms of the functional equation in both the complex and the $\ell$-adic Galois cases, we also focus on a diagram of three geometric objects: the moduli space $M_{0,5}$, the complement to the Coxeter arrangement of type ${\rm B_3}$, and the complement to the non-Fano arrangement.